briancullinan2/apparentli/README.md

  - use JSON export templates to generate settings and queries for other source data types not just prometheus

  - finish implementing function query in services, list dashboards, analyze dashboard, repurpose, etc

+ - add a message indicator from AI model of what step it is on, especially since all the steps are "client" side